 Creative schizophrenia

-Schizophrenia is the disease of mirrored patterns.
+Schizophrenia is a disease of mirrored patterns.
 If you're out of context here, please read about this project first, particularly about the theoretically possible diseases.

 For most practical applications, it will be convenient to split the pairs of mirrored patterns of behavior into four clusters: "traumatized" (1+9) and (7+15), "paranoid" (2+10) and (8+16), "creative" (3+11) and (6+14), "destructive" (4+12) and (5+13).